CLARIAH/scholarly-web-annotation-server/discussion/nested-pid-selector.md

 # Proposal for a new nested resource selector

-The annotation server should be able to fetch all annotations that target a resource or one of its subresources.
-Either the annotation only contains information on the specific (sub)resource it targets, and there is a separate index in the server to keep track of how resources and subresources are related to each other, or the information on resource structure is stored in each annotation.
+The annotation server should be able to fetch all annotations that target a resource or one of its subresources, including annotations on top of an annotation that targets the (sub)resource, whereby each (sub)resource has its own `id` and the annotations adhere to the [W3C Web Annotation data model](https://www.w3.org/TR/annotation-model/).
+Conceptually, the resources and annotations form a (directed acyclic) graph.
+There are two ways to communicate between client and server:

+1. annotations only contain information on the specific (sub)resource they target.
+Information about how resources and subresources are related to each other is submitted to the server separately.
+The server keep track of the resource structure information in a separate index.
+2. the information on resource structure is stored in each annotation, so the `target` field of an annotation contains a branch from resource to the most specific subresource of that resource that is targeted.

-The latter results in more replication of information (all annotations on a subsubresource of a document contain the full path from the document to the subsubresource), but has the advantages that individual annotations are easier to interpret out of context and that the server is easier to understand, as it only has an annotation index.
+The latter results in more replication of information (all annotations on the same subresource of a document contain the full path from the document to the subresource), but has the advantages that individual annotations are easier to interpret out of context, as they are more verbose, and that the server is easier to understand, as the only objects that are exchanged are annotations.

 To make this possible, a new type of selector is needed that can store a nested resource structure information.

+As an example, consider a digital edition of a letter written by Vincent Van Gogh, with an annotation targeting a fragment of the first paragraph of a translated version of that letter.
+A second annotation targets the first annotation.
+When the client ask for all annotations of either 1) the letter, 2) the translated version, or 3) the first paragraph of the translated version, the server should return both annotations.

 ## Selector proposals